bzhangGo/zero/README.md

 approach.
 AFS automatically filters out uninformative speech encodings (about ~84%), which greatly narrows the length gap between speech and its transcript.

-As a consequence, we adopt a four-step training framework:
+As a consequence, we adopt a four-step training framework (We show walk-through examples [here](./example)):

 * AFS pretraining
     - [**Step 1**](./example/afs_step_1_asr_pretrain.sh) Pretrain a sentence-level ASR Encoder-Decoder model with MLE loss and CTC loss.